19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 Theresia Bastion is a key historical site in Timisoara, the largest remaining structure from the old Austrian-Hungarian fortress.

-Today, it houses art galleries, restaurants, a library, and even a night club!
-Walking through the bastion offers a unique blend of history and modernity, and its central location makes it accessible and easy to visit.
+Today, the courtyard houses art galleries, a library, expensive restaurants, and even a nightclub.
+Walking through the bastion offers a cool blend of history and modernity.
+It is centrally located, so you can easily cut through it on your way to other sights.

 It’s perfect both for the older folks like myself who grew up during those times, but also for those who never experienced (or forgot) the austerity of those times.

-You’ll get to see all the crappy items that most Romanians had (since there were no imports, everybody had the same things) and appreciate the fact that our society evolved so much.
+You’ll get to see all the items that most Romanians had (glass fish trinkets, same rotary phones, same clunky dolls) and appreciate the fact that our society evolved so much.

 Entry to the museum is free, but you should grab a drink or more from the bar and leave a substantial tip to show your appreciation and support.